-Preparing the next generation of teachers for grades 7-12
+Preparing the next generation of secondary teachers.

 The nature of this program focuses on investigations, laboratory, and field studies.
 Kutztown’s beautiful campus and surrounding areas will be home to some of these in-depth and diverse observations that students will take part of in order to study this natural science.